Be There Races

-Blaine Penny is co-founded of the charity in 2009 after his son Evan was diagnosed with mitochondrial disease.
+Blaine Penny co-founded the charity in 2009 after his son Evan was diagnosed with mitochondrial disease.
 Blaine is very passionate about the cause that he is now the executive director of.
-He has poured in countless hours to raise the profile of Mito Canada in the past eight years with the hope that one day it will improve quality of life for Evan and others affected by the disease.
+He has poured in countless hours to raise the profile of Mito Canada in the past nine years with the hope that one day it will improve quality of life for Evan and others affected by the disease.
 Blaine is an avid runner himself, and has incorporated sport through Team Mito as a platform for helping raise additional awareness.
 The partnership with Be There Races is a perfect fit with the charity — by being active and participating in running races, people are improving their mitochondrial health and overall quality of life.